 • there is a cough, sometimes with sputum;

-• rapid breathing and heartbeat are observed;
+• rapid breathing and heart rate are observed;

 • the baby rushes around the crib, spins in his arms, cannot find a place for himself due to the fact that he does not have enough oxygen.